shamimhaque-mpi/Sea-depth-management/README.md

 navigate to data section of **App.vue** file and define your own model as a nested structure using the **menu** property.

 ### Dependencies
-Dependencies of Sakai are listed below and needs to be added to package.json.
+Dependencies are listed below and needs to be added to package.json.

 ```json
 {